azreasoners/LLM-ASP/README.md

 # GPT3-R
-This is the repository for the paper "Dual System Model: Coupling Large Language Models with Logic Programming for Robust and General Reasoning from Text".
+This is the repository for the paper "Coupling Large Language Models with Logic Programming for Robust and General Reasoning from Text" in Findings of ACL 2023.

 ## Installation
 ```